NACD Directorship Certification® Exam

 Exam Options (Testing Center or Online)

-You will receive information on how to schedule and take the exam once you are eligible to schedule your Certification exam.
+You will receive information on scheduling and taking the exam once you are eligible to schedule your Certification exam.

-Pearson VUE is the global leader in computer-based testing and known for their convenient locations (over 300 throughout the country), state-of-the-art and secure testing facilities, and online exam proctoring sessions.
+Pearson VUE is the global leader in computer-based testing, widely known for convenient locations (over 300 throughout the country), state-of-the-art and secure testing facilities, and online exam proctoring sessions.
 Pearson VUE delivers the examination in a user-friendly format for candidates.
 During the exam appointment, there will be an opportunity to view a tutorial that provides an overview of the platform.
 If you would like to see a demonstration of Pearson VUE’s platform and navigation, visit https://wsr.pearsonvue.com/demo/.

 OnVUE Online Proctored Exam